techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 They then explored many valid questions:

-- What is the most efficient way to get SME insights and build product knowledge?
+- What is the most efficient way to get insights from an SME and build product knowledge?
 - Are multiple team members often asked the same questions?